aws-samples/eks-workshop/content/beginner/085_scaling_karpenter/_index.md

 * Evaluating scheduling constraints (resource requests, nodeselectors, affinities, tolerations, and topology spread constraints) requested by the pods
 * Provisioning nodes that meet the requirements of the pods
 * Removing the nodes when the nodes are no longer needed
+* With the right infrastructure, karpenter managed the node termination handling